sebkln/form_examples/README.md

 In this example extension, I split the translations in several files:

-- *locallang_forms_general.xlf*  contains translations for all forms in general.
+- *locallang_general.xlf*  contains translations for all forms in general.
-- *locallang_forms_specific.xlf* contains values for single forms, which override the translations in the first file.
+- *locallang_specific.xlf* contains values for single forms, which override the translations in the first file.
-- *locallang_forms_custom.xlf* contains translated values for individual purposes in forms, e.g. localized salutation in the sent email.
+- *locallang_custom.xlf* contains translated values for individual purposes in forms, e.g. localized salutation in the sent email.

 Please note that the fallback chain does **not** require to split translations in separate files!
 This is just a